How to Shop For Electricity in Texas

 - Discloses the details behind its calculations and recommendations

 Although PowerToChoose.org lists many of the lowest cost plans, its limited search engine leaves you vulnerable to teaser rates and other gimmicks as noted above.
 Some websites do the proper math, but only on a small set of their own providers/plans that build in expensive commissions.
-Finally, other shopping sites manage #1 and #2, but give only high-level recommendations that obscure whether you truly got the best deal.
+Finally, other shopping sites manage #1 and #2, but only show high-level recommendations that obscure whether you truly got the best deal.

 Only TexasPowerGuide.com does all three.
 We decipher the fine print on the available plans daily and publish the key details in our RateGrinder tool.
-You can compare your plan options, check one-time fees, and even download the full spreadsheet if you like with no obligation.
+You can compare your plan options, check one-time fees, and even download the full spreadsheet with no obligation.
 If it saves you time and money on signing a new contract, we ask $10 in return, paid on the honor system.

 Or you can always read the Electricity Facts Label fine print and compare plans with your own spreadsheet.
 Countless Texans have done just that with varying success for years.
 We’ll even tell you how.
 But why should everyone have to reinvent the wheel?

 Try RateGrinder » …and see how much you’ll save.

 Once you decide on a plan, click on its ‘Sign Up’ link.
 If it takes you to the retailer’s home page instead of the specific plan’s page, then be careful as you navigate through to your targeted plan.
 Many retailers offer multiple, similarly-named plans with different pricing.
 Plans also change frequently, so it’s a good idea to doublecheck the key plan details (the name, effective date, version #, and basic pricing claims) versus those listed on RateGrinder before submitting your final approval.